How do I use a 3D mouse in Remote Desktop?

 1. Check Software Compatibility: Ensure that the software you’re using (both 3D mouse drivers and your Remote Desktop client) supports remote connections.
 Sometimes, newer drivers or software updates can fix compatibility issues.

 3. Alternative Remote Solutions: Consider trying alternative remote desktop software that offers better USB device support.
-VMware, for example, might provide a more robust solution for USB peripherals.
-Other third-party solutions like TeamViewer or AnyDesk also have strong support for remote USB devices.

 4. Update Drivers and Firmware: Make sure your 3D mouse’s firmware and drivers are up to date.
 Using the latest drivers from 3Dconnexion’s website, for instance, might solve some issues.